 When to consult the doctor

 A curved penis usually does not require treatment.
 If you have a pronounced curved penis that causes pain or prevents you from having sex, consult a doctor.
 You may need to see a specialist in sexual or urinary problems (urologist).

 There are different treatments for Peyronie's disease.
 The two most effective are shock wave therapy and surgery.
 Both are effective, although it is preferable to use shock waves.
 Here's why we can say that.

 To combat penile curvature through surgery, an incision must be made in the place opposite the fibrous plaque.
-By means of stitches, the area opposite the curve is shortened and thus the desired position is regained.
+Using stitches, the area opposite the curve is shortened and thus the desired position is regained.

 The advantage of this method is its efficiency.
-By means of surgery, the desired result can be achieved with an extremely high success rate.
+Utilizing surgery, the desired result can be achieved with an extremely high success rate.
 However, there are not only advantages.
 The operation is delicate and involves many other things.

 Another disadvantage is related to the size of the penis.
 Generally, this operation involves the loss of a few millimeters and even a few centimeters.
 The reason is that instead of recovering the part where the plaque was formed, the part on the other side is shortened.